 One of the most difficult parts of a divorce is creating a child custody agreement.
 Dividing property, assets, and debts is one thing - but dividing custody of your children can be a whole different challenge.

 If you're thinking about getting a divorce, have already filed, or have been served divorce papers, you might have questions about how child custody issues are resolved in Minnesota.
 If you've already gone through the divorce process, you may have questions about modifying an existing custody agreement.

-The Law Office of Glen A. Norton has been helping families in Minnetonka, Minnesota and the surrounding communities find answers to their questions about child custody for more than 30 years, and attorney Glen Norton would be happy to help you with your child custody situation too.
+Law Office of Glen A. Norton has been helping families in Plymouth, Minnesota and the surrounding communities find answers to their questions about child custody for more than 30 years, and attorney Glen Norton would be happy to help you with your child custody situation too.

 If you're considering a child custody arrangement, the state of Minnesota outlines two main options for drafting a child custody agreement: